Q: What is Acupuncture?

 A: Most Western medications have certain significant side effects.
 If you are coming in for relief of those side effects, then yes acupuncture can help.
 However, you need to talk to your doctor about the medications if they are bothering you.
 As for herbs, some herbs do have interactions with medications, but most don't.
 It's important to bring in your list of medications to help determine the best treatment for you.

 Q: I have received acupuncture from my chiropractor and physical therapist.
 Is this the same form of acupuncture, and how do I expect the difference in results?

-A: Chiropractors and physical therapists that perform acupuncture or "dry needling" usually receive acupuncture training as a weekend course.
-Therefore, the philosophy and methodology of treatment is very different, as well limited to pain and local trigger points.
+A: Chiropractors and physical therapists that perform acupuncture or "dry needling" usually receive training in the form of weekend seminars with about 100 - 300 hours, depending on different states' requirements.
+Therefore, the philosophy and methodology of treatment is different, as well limited to pain and local trigger points.
 Anything beyond that is considered out of scope.
-If your previous acupuncturist is NCCAOM accredited, then rest assured that your treatment will be more thorough in getting to the root of the problem.
+If your previous acupuncturist is NCCAOM accredited, he/she should have had about 2800 hours of training, so your treatments should be more thorough in getting to the root of the problem.

 Q: What can I expect after a treatment?

-A: After a treatment, a patient will usually feel very relaxed and calm.
+A: After a treatment, a patient will usually feel relaxed and calm, or some cases, slight tiredness.
+It is important not to exercise 3 hours before or after a treatment.
 If your treatment is for pain relief, you can expect a reduction in pain, or may feel a little tender to the area that has been worked on.
-This is normal and it is a healing response.
-For many pain cases, relief is instant.
+This is normal.
+For many pain cases, relief can be instant.
 Depending on your severity, the length of relief can vary, from days to a week or more, which then you may have to follow-up to maximize your results.
 Acupuncture effect is cumulative, so the effect of the current treatment is boosted by the previous treatment, until you are fully well.